wesdoyle/ctci-jupyter/README.md

-# clrs-jupyter
+# ctci-jupyter
-Working through Introduction to Algorithms, Third Edition (CLRS) in Python with Jupyter Notebook
+Working through Cracking the Coding Interview in Python with Jupyter Notebook

-_Chapters 1 through 11_ will be covered by notebooks in this repo.

-Later chapters are specific to particular languages and domains and will be covered in another repo.

 This is a work in progress.
 This repo serves as a journal for my progress through this book.